Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Imagine that you made some changes in the different modes and you wanted to cycle through the results to see which one you prefer.

-Well, imagine is all you can do, because you lose your settings after changing modes.
+Imagine all you can do, because you lose your settings after changing modes.
 Perhaps a setting in the Preferences to make this a persistent panel would work.
 It could keep this behavior for those who like it, yet give others a chance to evaluate different changes.

 3: Place Center for Post-Crop Vignette